 How many different species of wild birds are in Michigan?

-It’s difficult to get an exact number on how many bird species are found in North America, the United States, or even in the state of Michigan.
-However, according to Wikipedia there are at least 450 species of birds in the state of Michigan.
-One source claims there are 2,059 species in North America, another older source says there are just 914.
-So I’m not sure how much I trust these numbers, but they give us an idea of the number of species.
+It’s difficult to get an exact number of how many bird species are found in North America, the United States, or even in the state of Michigan.
+However, according to Wikipedia as of January 2023, there are at least 456 species of birds in the state of Michigan.

-For the purposes of this article we are just going to look at some of our favorite species found in Michigan.
+For the purposes of this article, we are just going to look at some of the most notable species found in Michigan.

 Below we’ll look at 25 species of backyard birds in Michigan, some are year-round residents and some aren’t.
 These obviously aren’t all the species in the state, or even close to it, but they are some of the more notable and recognizable Michigan backyard birds.
 Without any further delay, let’s take a look!